Everything Need To Know A complete Annapurna Base Camp Trek Guide, About the Annapurna Base Camp Trek in Nepal

 Since the Annapurna Base Camp is located inside the Annapurna Conservation Area, both solo and group trekkers are required to obtain an individual ACAP entry permit.
 Trekkers can apply for the permit with two passport size photographs.
 The permit fee for SAARC Nationals is NPR 200/- (Two Hundred only), while for nationals other than SAARC countries is NPR 2,000/- (Two Thousand only).
 However, children under the age of 10 do not require any entry fee.
 This permit is valid for single entry only and must be carried during the entire trip and shown to the concerned person at check posts, upon request.
 This permit is non-transferable and non refundable.
 Also, this permit only allows trekkers to enter the designated places within the conservation area.

 Next, trekkers are also required to obtain Trekkers’ Information Management System (TIMS) card in order to trek to the Annapurna Base Camp.
 TIMS card should be obtained by both Free Individual Trekkers (FITs) and those with government authorized agencies.
 Trekkers need a copy of passport and two passport sized photos and Nepali currency equivalent to $20/person (Green TIMS card) for free individual travelers and $10/person (Blue TIMS card) for travelers travelling in a group, in order to apply for the TIMS card.
-TIMS card can be obtained at the offices of Nepal Tourism Board in Kathmandu and Pokhara and TAAN Secretariat at Maligaon and TAAN Pokhara Secretariat in Pokhara .
+You can get TIMS card at the offices of Nepal Tourism Board in Kathmandu and Pokhara and TAAN Secretariat at Maligaon and TAAN Pokhara Secretariat in Pokhara .

 The cost of the standard Annapurna Base Camp Trekking packages by Bharal Adventure also includes the cost of all permits required during the Annapurna Base Camp Trek.